Pen tools

 Adjust the brush size from the context menu when the Brush tool is active:

-Unlike the Freehand and Polygon tools, the Brush tool does not snap to other shapes.
+Unlike the Freehand and Line tools, the Brush tool does not snap to other shapes.

-All pen tools support symmetry mode.
-When symmetry is enabled, your strokes are mirrored across a center line, creating symmetrical designs automatically.
+All pen tools support Mirror mode.
+When Mirror is enabled, your strokes are mirrored across a center line, creating symmetrical designs automatically.

-To enable symmetry mode, use the symmetry toggle in the toolbar.
+To enable Mirror mode, use the Mirror toggle in the toolbar.

 Tips

-• Use Polygon for angles: When you need sharp corners or straight edges, the Polygon tool gives cleaner results than Freehand
+- Use Line for angles: When you need sharp corners or straight edges, the Line tool gives cleaner results than Freehand